migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

 ----

-2024-05-05 Sun (2.0 hrs): Experimenting with [this Notion template](https://harmony-one-landing-page.super.site) to rebuild the Harmony website.
+2024-05-05 Sun (2.0 h): Experimenting with [this Notion template](https://harmony-one-landing-page.super.site) to rebuild the Harmony website.
 This template features a more seamless interface with the capability of editing within a notion document.

-2024-05-04 Sat (2.0 hrs): Publishing of [ONE Show episode 3](https://youtu.be/Fm8OPYU7-7o) onto Youtube.
+2024-05-04 Sat (2.0 h): Publishing of [ONE Show episode 3](https://youtu.be/Fm8OPYU7-7o) onto Youtube.
 Sent a promotional via X.

 2024-05-03 Fri: harmony.one community update + [thread](https://x.com/harmonyprotocol/status/1786478962178437535).
 Editing of the 'ONE Show' episode 3 + design of the thumbnail.
 Continued iterations of ONE Portfolio Bridge feature on Figma.